 Hardship Driver’s License Attorney

-A police officer will notify the Michigan Secretary of State if they arrest someone for OWI and the driver unreasonably refuses a breath or blood chemical test.
-The driver then has 14 days to request a hearing.
-If the driver fails to request a hearing, their driver’s license will be suspended for one (1) year.
-If the driver requests an administrative hearing and does not have a legitimate reason for refusing to take the blood or breath test, their license will be suspended.
+If the driver fails to request a hearing within 14 days, their driver’s license will be suspended for one (1) year.
 A suspension is a complete ban on driving.
 No restricted license or hardship driver’s license is possible from the Secretary of State with an implied consent suspension.
+Failing to request a hearing has the same effect as having a hearing and losing.

 How to Get a Hardship Driver’s License

-Although someone can file for a hardship license without legal representation, it is wise to proceed with an experienced lawyer with a proven and consistent track record of success.
+Although someone can file for a hardship license without legal representation, it is wise to proceed only with an experienced lawyer with a proven and consistent track record of success.
 There is no “second bite at the apple.”
-If you lose, you will not drive again legally until the suspension is over.
+If you lose, you will not legally drive again until the suspension ends.

-An experienced lawyer can often negotiate with the Attorney General’s Office and reach an agreement for a hardship license.
-If the parties reach a deal, no court hearing is necessary.
+An experienced lawyer can often negotiate with the Attorney General’s Office and stipulate or agree to a hardship license.
+If the parties reach a deal, no court hearing is necessary with most judges.

 What is a hardship license?